India to put across concerns of Global South at G20: EAM Jaishankar

+Jaishankar, who is on a visit to Uganda and Mozambique on Tuesday addressed members of the Parliamentary Forum on Indian Affairs in Uganda.

+"We (India) are doing it differently in the sense that no other chair of G-20 made an effort to consult all the countries of the Global South and ask it saying, look, you are not on the table.
+So what is your interest, what are the things you want?
+What are your concerns that we can put on the table on your behalf?
+We went through this very, very detailed, very exhaustive exercise in the month of January," he said

-India would like to use its G20 presidency to get the influential forum focussed on its mandate of global growth and development, External Affairs Minister S Jaishankar said here on Tuesday.
+The External Affairs Minister also stated that India would like to use its G-20 presidency to get the influential forum focused on its mandate of global growth and development issues.

-Addressing members of the Parliamentary Forum on Indian Affairs in Uganda, he said India's G20 presidency is different in the sense that no other chair has made an effort to consult all the countries from the Global South.

-India will make efforts to include concerns of the Global South in the G20 framework under its presidency of the influential bloc.
+"And of course, naturally, Uganda was participant as well.
+And today we would like to use the G-20 presidency really to get that forum to focus on what is its remedy, what was its mandate, which is global growth and global development issues, which are very important for you.
+Issues of green growth, issues of debt, issues of health, issues of SDG, developmental agenda, issues of digital delivery.
+I think all these are really the issues on which we would like the G-20 to focus," Jaishankar said.

 India assumed the Presidency of the G20 for one year from December 1 last year.
 The G20 Summit will be held in New Delhi on September 9-10 this year.